Top 10 left-footed players in world football today: Saka & Foden among absentees

 2) Lamine Yamal (Barcelona)

-Unfortunately, Dembele has been suffering from injuries in the 2025/26 campaign, scuppering his chances of winning back-to-back Ballons d’Or.
-He will look to get back to his best in the second half of the season.
+Unfortunately, Dembele suffered from injuries in the 2025/26 campaign, scuppering his chances of winning back-to-back Ballons d’Or.

 Adam is a lead writer on Football Whispers.
 He is a big Arsenal fan, and also follows his local club Wealdstone, made famous by The Wealdstone Raider, who he has interviewed.
 Adam also follows darts, boxing, cricket and tennis, among many other sports.